 While Hannover Re pioneered the securitisation of natural peril catastrophe risks as early 1994, it now succeeds in transferring acquisition costs from life reassurance contracts into the capital markets.
 The transaction L1 is followed by further innovative capital market transactions.

 Hannover Re acquires selected portfolios of Skandia International Insurance Company (SIIC), Stockholm, comprising life and health reinsurance, facultative reinsurance and aviation/space insurance, which ideally complement the existing book of business.
-Skandia’s UK subsidiary, International Insurance Company of Hannover (Inter Hannover) as well as service companies in France, Spain and Mexico are integrated into the Hannover Re Group.
+Through the acquisition Hannover Re also gains well-established worldwide branches, for example in Paris, Madrid and Mexico City.

 Wilhelm Zeller joins Hannover Re as new Chairman of the Executive Board.